appsody/website/content/docs/using-appsody/building-and-deploying.md

 ### Deployment as a Knative Service

-There are two ways to deploy your app as a Knative service:

-* If the stack your are using supports the Appsody operator, you can use the `--knative` flag with the `appsody deploy` command
+You can use the `--knative` flag with the `appsody deploy` command to have your application deployed as a Knative service on your target Kubernetes cluster.

-* If the stack you are using for your Appsody project does not support the Appsody operator, `appsody deploy` will default to deploying your app as a Knative serving service.
+Note that, if the stack you are using for your Appsody project does not support the Appsody operator, `appsody deploy` will always default to deploying your app as a Knative serving service.
 The `--knative` flag, in that case, is unnecessary, but  is tolerated by the Appsody CLI.

+One way to determine whether your stack supports the operator is by inspecting the `app-deploy.yaml` file that is generated.
+If the `kind` element has a value of `AppsodyApplication`, that means that the stack supports the Appsody operator.

 For your app to work as a Knative service, the following **pre-requisites** apply: